psa-jforestier/palmeteo/POCSAG_Weather.md

 Second option is most efficient.

 **From 4/** : by recording all POCSAG traffic in a 6h window, we should be able to view data related to forecast of Paris and of the local area.

+**From 5/** : we should notice some change of data frame at quarter of day

 ## About POCSAG